+Address

+I understand that I must persona ally deliver the medicine to (nam ne of staff member)

+The above information is, to the bost staff administering medicine in accept there is any change in dosage or fr cordance with the school p olicy.
+I will inform the school im

+Signature(s) Date

-APPENDIX B (2): For parents to complete if they wish their child to carry their own medication
+APPENDIX B (2): For parents to complete if they wish th eir child to carry their own n nedication

-This form must be completed by parents/carers
+This form must be completed by p arents/carers

 Name of School

 Name of Child

 Date of Birth

 Address

 Year Group/Class

 Medical condition or illness that the medication is required for

 Name / type of medication (as it appears on the container)

-Dosage and time

 Procedures to take in an emergency

+Signing this form confirms that I confirms that I confirms administration of the safekeeping and appropriate administration of the safekeeping administration of the safekeeping administration of the safekeeping and appropriate administration of the safekeeping administration of the ninistration of her medication on as prescribed.
+My child

-safekeeping and appropriate adm leem my child competent to take responsibility for the inistration of her medication as prescribed.
-My child ied by them must not be given to any other pupil.
+understands that medication care ried by them must not be gi ven to any other pupil.

 Parent/Carer Name

 Parent Signature

 Telephone Contact Number

 SPupil Signature

 Date